Ready for Simple Holiday Decorating Trends?

 Another absolutely easy centerpiece uses fresh greenery and fruit interspersed with pillar candles.
 I love to pick up the fallen branches from a windstorm typical this time of year in my nearby Lincoln Park.
 Think of using fragrant eucalyptus, holly and pine cones.
 So pretty!

 Having picked up those fallen evergreen branches I also look for interesting limbs needing to be trimmed.
 So many ideas can be crafted from these such as hanging ornaments, ribbon, and positioning where you might desire intrigue.
 From a window, a ceiling or over a dining table or console tablescape, my friend is invisible fishing line or twine for an organic look.
 You can use any of your favorite ornaments to develop the theme of your choice.
 Your all important individual style can so easily be expressed!

-2020 is the Year of the Modern Farmhouse Trend.
+The Modern Farmhouse Trend is still going strong in 2023.
 A great segway into this craze is preppy plaids and buffalo check incorporated into the decor.
 Ribbons, blankets, pillows and even shower curtains for the holiday are all welcome!

 Try using pruned tree limbs on the wall and adding ornaments for this organic and simple idea.

 Discover a new use for what you already own….before you buy new….imagine the possibilities for that seldom used bucket or bowl, or various shaped candles and votives.
 Instead of scattering all your sentimental items, group like items, such as all your silver ornaments or containers, to make a majestic statement.
 Add some fresh greenery and your favorite holiday color accents.
 Any surface will do.
 Consider adding a string of twinkle lights…you know you can never have too many white twinkle lights…to any and all vignettes in your home for the holidays.